Federal Criminal Defense in South Carolina: Frequently Asked Questions

 Have a specific concern?
 Contact us for a Free Consultation.

-1. What is a federal target letter?
+What is a federal target letter?

 A target letter is a formal notice from the U.S. Attorney’s Office informing you that you are the target of a federal investigation and may be charged with a crime.
 It often invites you to meet with prosecutors or federal agents, and sometimes both.
 In South Carolina, it is signed by the Assistant United States Attorney handling the case.
 It is essential to distinguish a Target Letter from a letter identifying someone as a Subject or a Witness.
 Both subjects and witnesses have little or no evidence of criminal activity against them.
 However, a target is considered to have significant evidence against them, and often enough to be indicted.
 Accordingly, a target letter must be taken seriously and responded to.
 But responding without a lawyer is dangerous.
 If you’ve received a target letter, speak with a federal defense attorney immediately.
-We routinely help individuals and businesses who have received target letters - call us at (843) 473-7000.
+We routinely assist individuals and businesses that have received target letters; call us at (843) 473-7000.

-2. What is a grand jury in a federal case?
+What is a grand jury in a federal case?

 A grand jury is a group of citizens who hear evidence in secret and decide whether there’s probable cause to issue an indictment.
 You may be called to testify or submit documents.
-This can be an indicator of the direction of a federal investigation.
+This can indicate the direction of a federal investigation.
 It also must be complied with in a timely and complete manner.
 Do not appear before a grand jury without legal representation.
 In South Carolina, five separate grand juries meet every month - two in Columbia, and one in each of the cities of Charleston, Greenville, and Florence.
 Each of these grand juries is separate from the others, and cases from any part of the state can be presented to any of these grand juries.

-3. How is federal court different from state court?
+How is federal court different from state court?

-4. What types of crimes are federal?
+What types of crimes are federal?

 Common federal crimes include: